-The electronic engine control system can display and record certain detectable fault conditions.
+The electronic engine control system displays and records certain detectable fault conditions.
 These malfunctions are displayed as fault codes, which make troubleshooting easier.
 The fault codes are retained in the ECM.

-There are two types of diagnostic codes:
+There are three types of diagnostic codes:

-- Engine electronic control system fault codes are to inform the operator that there is a problem with the control system that will require troubleshooting. - Information and engine protection fault codes inform the operator that the control system has detected an engine condition outsideof the normal operating range.
+- Engine electronic control system fault codes informing the operator that there is a problem with the control system that requires troubleshooting. - Engine electronic control system fault codes informing the operator that there is a problem with the control system that requires troubleshooting and indicates that the vehicle may be exceeding emission level limits. - Information and engine protection fault codes informing the operator that the control system has detected an engine condition outside the normal operating range.